CALIFORNIA STATE UNIVERSITY

 Department Office: King Hall C3093 Phone: 323-343-2200

-A Message from the Chair of the Department
+Message from the Chair of the Department for Spring 2022

 We hope that you are staying healthy and that you have the resources you need.
-For up-to-date information about how to stay healthy and obtain the resources you need, please continuously check the Health Watch page of the Cal State LA website: http://www.calstatela.edu/healthwatch.
+For up-to-date information on staying healthy, please continuously check the Health Watch page of the Cal State LA website: http://www.calstatela.edu/healthwatch.

-The sociology department office staff and I want to help you to succeed, especially during these difficult times.
-If you have questions, please feel free to email us.
+The sociology department office staff and I want to help you to succeed.
+If you have any questions, please feel free to come in, call or email us.
+We are located in KH-C3093, our office phone number is 323-343-220, and our email addresses are listed below.
+Please let us know how we can help.

 Dr. Roseann Giarrusso, Department Chair and Professor of Sociology, firstname.lastname@example.org